awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-timestreamaction.md

 ## Properties<a name="aws-properties-iot-topicrule-timestreamaction-properties"></a>

 `DatabaseName`  <a name="cfn-iot-topicrule-timestreamaction-databasename"></a>
-The name of an Amazon Timestream database that has the table to receive the records this action creates\.
+The name of an Amazon Timestream database that has the table to write records into\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Dimensions`  <a name="cfn-iot-topicrule-timestreamaction-dimensions"></a>
 Metadata attributes of the time series that are written in each measure record\.
-For example, the name and Availability Zone of an EC2 instance or the name of the manufacturer of a wind turbine are dimensions\.
 *Required*: Yes
 *Type*: List of [TimestreamDimension](aws-properties-iot-topicrule-timestreamdimension.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)